 There will be a substantial required homework assignment, which will be due by the end of the semester (usually sometime in November).
 I expect students to spend two weeks on finishing this assignment.
 Most people do not acquire a deep understanding of empirical issues without actually doing empirical work.
 Therefore you will be assigned exercises that require dealing with data and estimating models.
 You are free to use any software available to you to perform this empirical work.
 Matlab, Stata, and Eviews are recommended.

-The homework will be handed out September 16th and is due in the morning of December 8th in class.
-We will then go through the homework in detail and discuss recent developments in empirical asset pricing such as models with financial frictions and intermediaries in the remainder of the class time on December 8th and 9th.
+The homework will be handed out by September and is due in the morning of December 11th in class.
+We will then go through the homework in detail and discuss recent developments in empirical asset pricing such as models with financial frictions and intermediaries in the remainder of the class time on December 11th and 12th.

 There will be a final exam at the end of the semester which counts for 55% of the grade.
-The problem set will count for 35% of the grade.
+The homework assignment will count for 35% of the grade.
 Class participation will account for the remaining 10% of the grade.

 The problem set requires knowledge of basic coding using MatLab or similar.